wp-plugins/sz-google/readme.txt

 `<?php echo szgoogle_get_gplus_button_follow(); ?>`

 = Plugin and general performance =
 Given that in the plugin will be implemented different function that will not be used in most of the times all together, the plugin has been written with a technique of "separate modules" in such a way to load the code only if the administration panel is activated explicitly requested function.
+For this reason, activated only the functions you use.

 == Installation ==